nushackers/hnr-documentation/docs/developer-guide/full-setup.md

     `yarn dev` must be used to set `NODE_ENV` to `development`.
 Otherwise, the frontend will try using production values instead.
     {: .warning}

-Lastly, validate the setup by visiting `localhost:3000/register` and attempting to create a new account.
-If all goes well, you should be able to view the newly created account in Firebase and a new database entry should be found under the `"Users"` table of the database.
+Lastly, validate the setup by visiting [localhost:3000/register](localhost:3000/register) and attempting to create a new account.
+If all goes well, you should be able to view the newly created account in Firebase and a new database entry should be found under the `"Users"` table of the database after you fill in your details for setting up.